memento-iot-final-project-2018-2019/detector-with-config/README.md

 # **detector**

 This component allows [DISCO-L475VG-IOT01A](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/#board-pinout)  board running [mbedOS](https://www.mbed.com/en/) to enstablish an **MQTT** connection to your [AWS IoT Core](https://aws.amazon.com/iot-core/) and to publish data every time a simple **magnetic sensor** detects high impedence case on the circuit.
 The goal is reached by checking the **integer value returned by the sensor** connected to a **digital pin** (in our case the D1 pin, we could obviously use any of the board's digital pins to do that).
 Also **a led is turned on**, it could be replaced by a sound alert, **every time the door is open**.

-//COMPLETE WITH RFID/NFC INTRO
+The led is turned off as soon as an **RFID tag** is brought **close to the RFID reader**.

-## Usage instructions
+## Build instructions

 Our supported **build platform** is [mbedOS online compiler](https://ide.mbed.com/compiler).

 For detailed instructions on **how to setup the board for AWS IoT Core** follow this [link](https://os.mbed.com/users/coisme/notebook/aws-iot-from-mbed-os-device/).
+For a complete guide on how to set up the whole key-reminding system, check out our [blogpost](https://www.hackster.io/memento-team/memento-07ff93).
 That also includes instructions for the board Wi-Fi module setup.

 The custom message that will be pushed to AWS endpoint has to be specified here between the two double apices in `main.cpp` file.